electric-sql/pglite/docs/index.md

 import { onMounted } from 'vue'
 import { defineClientComponent } from 'vitepress'
 import { VPHomeHero } from 'vitepress/theme'
+import { data as initialStarCount } from './count.data.ts'
 import { starCount } from './components/starCount.ts'

 const Repl = defineClientComponent(() => {